sddevelopment-be/penguin-pragmatic-patterns/content/practices/efficient_async_communication.md

 ### Deterrents

-* People feel it is polite to say "hello" and chit-chat before asking a question or favor.
+* People feel it is polite to say "hello" and chit-chat before asking a question or favour.
 * People are not used to chat-like messaging applications.
 * People expect immediate responses to their messages.